-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Fondo MIVIVIVENDA S.A. as of December 31, 2017 and 2016, and of its financial performance and its cash flows for the years ended on that dates, in accordance with accounting standards prescribed by the Superintendence of Banking, Insurance and Private Pension Funds Administrators (SBS) for Peruvian financial entities, see Note 3.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Fondo MIVIVIVENDA S.A. as of December 31, 2018 and 2017, and of its financial performance and its cash flows for the years then ended, in accordance with accounting standards prescribed by the Superintendence of Banking, Insurance and Private Pension Funds Administrators (SBS) for Peruvian financial entities, see Note 3.